saucesteals/electron-typescript-react-tailwind-redux/README.md

 # electron-typescript-react-webpack-tailwind-redux

->An Electron boilerplate featuring Typescript, React, Webpack, TailwindCSS and Redux ([Electron Persist Secure](https://github.com/saucesteals/electron-persist-secure) x [Redux Persist](https://github.com/rt2zz/redux-persist)) - ready to use for all frontend applications.

-Configuring an Electron desktop application can be tricky.

-This module creates a secure, modular, and easy to use configuration for best practice React and Electron technologies that you may want in your application!
+> A secure, modular, and easy to use Electron boilerplate featuring Typescript, React, Webpack, TailwindCSS, Redux and [persistance](https://github.com/saucesteals/electron-persist-secure) (with redux-persist support)

 ---